yashjoshi-04/Introduction/README.md

     c.
 Asset Pricing
     d.
 Quantitative Analysis of Financial Markets
 - I'm super interested in Asset Pricing and Portfolio management/building.
 - The objective of this GitHub is to chart my progress!
-I started out with minimal experience in Pythin, although I'm competant with MySQL and SAS EG.
+I started out with minimal experience in Python, although I'm competant with MySQL and SAS EG.
 - I hope you find some of the projects I've worked on interesting!
 Some of them are extensions of assignemnts and projects done at uni.
 - My codes aren't the most efficient ones out there, but please bear with me!
 Hopefully by the end of my journey at SMU, I'll be one of y'all!
 - Currently working on adapting the Invariant Stock framewrok for the Carhart four factor model - hope to be able to effciently improve it by factoring another layer of risk.